dcefram/blog/content/posts/choice-of-words-in-meetings/index.md

 {{< img-proc "images/deadlines-wow.png" "Resize" "500x" >}}

 In any case, the next day, my manager shared some points for improvement.
-I on the other hand was eager to share the thought process that I wanted to share the day before, had I not been derailed during my *presentation*.
+I on the other hand was eager to share the thought process I had that I wanted to share the other day.
+Clearly, all of the information I got from the feedback hadn't yet seeped into me at that moment in time.

 After we wrapped up that thread, it dawned on me a couple of key things that my manager helped me realize.